Afghan Mujahideen camp

 Simulating the "Real" Story?

-The Boston Marathon bombings were watched by millions on television and discussed all across social media platforms and online communities.
+The Boston Marathon bombings (April 15, 2013) were watched by millions on television and discussed across all social media platforms and in online communities.
 The event, though, was mostly absorbed through pictures.
 The bomb at the finish line exploding over and over again.
 The pictures of the injured and maimed being wheeled away to rescue workers and hospitals.
 The faces of the two brothers as they became known as the bombers.
 Facts were few in number; reporting rich in conjecture, and all born through images that touched our emotions.

 Fueled by a 24/7 news cycle, actual news - a statement of "facts" that an event, an accident, a death, an agreement, a visit or something has taken place, described in the traditional journalistic parlance of "who, what, when and where" - is transformed into a spectacle of opinion and virtual reality driven by the images of faces speaking words of crisis, fear and self-righteous anger.
 Televised analysis - more important than the "facts" of the story- drives the news through the ambiguity of the visual image and is its source of validation.